stephenlb/pubnub-mongo-pipe/blog.md

 one in `ruby` and one in `node.js`.
 We'll walk through the methods for getting you started and how to hook up the stream to your iPhone app.

-You can fast-track the tutorial and go strait to the
+You can fast-track the tutorial and go strait to the GitHub Repository or install the pacakges for node or ruby.

 ## GitHub Repository